 Integrity Idol is a movement to celebrate honest civil servants around the world.
 Now in its fifth year and in 7 countries, the campaign is led by civil society to "name and fame" the do-gooders in government rather than "name and shame" corrupt officials.
 This flips the script and creates role-models for a new generation of civil servants.
 As the 2018 campaigns come to a close, support the campaign to help cover the costs and further these efforts to build greater public sector accountability.

 Corruption is estimated to cost over US $1 trillion/yr - money that should support healthcare, education and other public services.
 Corruption is rooted in a lack of accountability and integrity.
 Traditional anti-corruption campaigns often focus on calling out dishonest officials, but Integrity Idol changes the narrative - focusing on supporting the heroes within government that are pushing for a different way of doing things.

-Winning Idols have gone on to lead important reform processes in their countries based on the trust and credibility generated through Integrity Idol; and we are now working with them to expand their integrity networks to do everything from developing national policies to redesigning curricula for civil service training schools.
+The campaign has since recognized +85 Idols who have gone on to lead reforms with the Lab's support, mentor aspiring public servants as Integrity fellows and create alliances for integrity across their respective departments and agencies.
+The Lab is now working with them to expand their integrity networks to do everything from developing national policies to redesigning curricula for civil service training schools.